-- Transaction number—here we should write the transaction number that is displayed in the trade ledger in MT4.
-With the help of these numbers, you can always find the right transaction and display it on the chart in order to evaluate the correctness of all the actions performed.
+- Transaction number—where we should write the transaction number that is displayed in the trade ledger in MT4.
+With the help of these numbers, you can always find the right transaction and display it on the chart to evaluate the correctness of all the actions performed.

 - Entrance point—here we write the text about (important!) the motivation for entering the trade.
 Examples include the MACD indicator signal, intersection of moving average lines, and support handle violation.
-You do not need to write the quotation on the basis of which you opened the position, stop loss, or take profit levels.
+You do not need to write the quotation based on which you opened the position, stop loss, or take profit levels.

-- Emotional state—the aim of this field is to try assessing your emotional state.
+- Emotional state— this field aims to try assessing your emotional state.
 By filling in this field, you can already prevent negative consequences because, if you feel bad realize this by filling out the table, it will make you more careful and aware when opening the next trading position.
 In this field, you can enter a number from 1 to 10, draw a sad/cheerful emoticon, or describe the inner sensations in one word.

 - Results of the trade—profit or loss.

 - Commentary—to write your impressions and/or recommendations for the future in any format.
 In the field you can put a note that the trade needs to be considered in detail in MetaTrader.

 THE WORKPLACE OF A TRADER

 I recommend that any Forex trader have only 6 items on his desk during trading.
 I have only these six things on my desk, so that indicates that at least one person benefits from this setup.
 Here’s a list of items that should be on your desk:

 - Computer with two monitors.
 On the first monitor there should be the trading terminal with the schedule, and on the second monitor there should be news, parallel work, social networks and other distracting things.